Skip to main content

 (Propaedeutic Course Certificate Sport - Education and Training).

-Note on course registration: You can only register for courses via unisono once you have completed the sports science preparatory course.
-You will be booked on unisono in good time before the next booking phase.
-If you need a quick booking of your performance, please write an e-mail to christopher.meier@uni-siegen.de.
+Note on course registration: It is only possible to register for courses via unisono after you have been enrolled in the certificate program by the Registrar's Office and we have booked the preparatory course.
+Your passing of the preparatory course will be booked on unisono in good time before the next booking phase.
+If you need your performance to be booked quickly, please send an email to christopher.meier@uni-siegen.de.

-The booking phase is expected to start on Wednesday, 01.04.2026 at 13:00 and end on Wednesday, 08.04.2026 at 13:00.
+The booking phase for the winter semester 2026/ 2027 is expected to start on Wednesday, 30.09.2026 at 13:00 and end on Wednesday, 07.10.2026 at 13:00.
 Course places will be allocated on a first-come, first-served basis: If the number of registrations exceeds capacity, places will be allocated in the order in which registrations are received.
 Registration for the events is only possible via unisono

 (Additional offers -> Events of the Central Operating Unit Sport and Exercise -> Certificate Sport - Education and Training).